-- a.
+- Heavy prints and adhesives added at the final manufacturing stage shall be considered to be trims.
+See 'Calibration 268 - Clarification of Trims in Material Composition.' - 6.
+When additives are incorporated using a polymer carrier, the polymer itself shall not be considered an additive. - a.
 In the case of masterbatch use, the pigments may be considered additives, but the polymer in the masterbatch shall not be considered to be an additive.
 The same approach applies for flakes used as a carrier for additives. - b.
 For simplicity, if the total weight of the masterbatch or flake carrying the additives does not exceed 1% of the net weight, it may be treated as an additive in its entirety. - 7.
 Temporary additives such as sizing shall be treated the same as other additives and item 8 shall apply. - 8.
 Since additives are not fiber raw materials, they shall be excluded from the material composition.
 When additives exceed 1% of the net weight, the following shall apply: - a. "tcProductInfoAdditional" shall include the text "Additives = X kg", where X is the total weight of additives in kilograms.
 This should be followed by the name of the additive(s). - b.
-In data submissions, "tcProductAdditives" should contain the name of the additive(s) (separated by a semicolon if more than one). - c.
+In data submissions, "tcProductAdditives" should contain the name of the additive(s). - c.
 In data submissions, "tcProductAdditivesWeight" shall contain the total quantity of the additive(s) in kilograms.